Rohan-Deshamudre/Pacman-game/Part2Written.md

 - Sometimes, Pacman randomly dies.
 - Sometimes the game randomly ends while pacman is alive and there are still pellets remaining.

 Exercise 15

 Graph of normal behaviour
 ![](doc/img/Security Testing/Default.png)
-In this graph, the normal behaviour can be seen when the game is running with DefaulPointCalculator.
+In this graph, the normal behaviour can be seen when the game is running with DefaultPointCalculator.
 The game ends once all the pellets are collected or when a ghost kills pacman.
 The score increases every time a pellet is consumed.

 Graph of abnormal behaviour
 ![](doc/img/Security Testing/Amazing 2.png)